Establishment and Review of Organized Research Units

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") encourages collaborative relationships among faculty to enhance its mission and goals.
 To that end, the university enables programs, divisions, departments, schools, other organizational entities and the university itself to establish collaborative units for interdisciplinary activities that complement and/or enhance its missions of education, research, patient care, and/or public service.
-Such units are commonly referred to as institutes, university centers, or laboratories and may be established and operated by guidelines developed by the Executive Vice President for Academic and Research Affairs (EVPARA).
+Such units are commonly referred to as institutes, university centers, or laboratories and may be established and operated by guidelines developed by the Executive Vice President & Chief Academic Officer ("EVP/CAO").

 Institutes, laboratories or centers that meet certain criteria specified by the Board of Regents of The University of Texas System are termed Organized Research Units (ORUs) and must be established and operated according to Regents' Rules and Regulations, Rule 40602.
 Rule 40602 designates ORUs as units that: